-Requirement 58: Incoherent Elastic Scattering
+Requirement 60: Incoherent Elastic Scattering

-- 58.1 An elastic channel reaction designator that includes the annotations tsl_elastic and incoherent. - 58.2 <dcrossSection_dOmega> element containing these data. - 58.3 An <interp1d> element collecting W' the DebyeWaller integral divided by the atomic mass as a function of temperature. - 58.4 The bound cross section σ_b , with units. - 58.5 Optional link to <covariance> data on W'. - 58.6 Optional link to <covariance> data of σ_b .
-This is a 1×1 matrix, but could be correlated with W''s covariance. - 58.7 Only one <form> of these data is currently possible. - 58.8 These data must be given in the lab frame as the center of mass frame is meaningless for TSL data.
+- 60.1 An elastic channel reaction designator that includes the annotations tsl_elastic and incoherent. - 60.2 <dcrossSection_dOmega> element containing these data. - 60.3 An <interp1d> element collecting W' the DebyeWaller integral divided by the atomic mass as a function of temperature.

+- 60.4 The bound cross section σ_b , with units. - 60.5 Optional link to <covariance> data on W'. - 60.6 Optional link to <covariance> data of σ_b .
+This is a 1×1 matrix, but could be correlated with W''s covariance. - 60.7 These data must be given in the lab frame as the center of mass frame is meaningless for TSL data.